 “What is on your mind right now?
 What would you like to think about right now?”

 Bringing it into the present moment by using the word “now,” you’re immediately handling the objection, and it’s no longer an objection.
-It becomes a creative thinking process for them to flush out all their concerns.
+It becomes a creative thinking process for them to flesh out all their concerns.
 You hear their concerns, and then you talk through a solution.

 It’s the difference between going into a reactionary mode where the client’s reacting, they’re withdrawing, they’re pulling back.
 That means they’re not moving forward into their future, they’re moving backward, versus coming up with a solution right now, addressing it right now.
 That puts you in a creative position to solve the problem immediately, and the objection vanishes with that question, number one.